sclosaf/NonSense-Generator/docs/Manual.md

 ```
 The two scripts can also perform the individual operations, type `./mvn.sh` or `.\mvn.bat` to see the available options.

-As an alternative compilation and execution commands can be performed in autonomy directly from the root of the project.
+As an alternative, compilation and execution commands can be performed in autonomy directly from the root of the project.

 **WARNING** The first installation process performed on a new environment may produce verbose output in
 the terminal due to dependency downloads and initialization processes, every dependency is installed in
-the newly created lib folder, leaving clean the global directory that Maven generally uses, this is a
+the newly created lib folder, leaving the global directory that Maven generally uses clean , this is a
 choice to make the project self contained and autonomous.

 ## INTERFACE